evancz/elm-architecture-tutorial/README.md

 This example lets you have a list of random GIF viewers where you can create the topics yourself.
 Again, we reuse the core `RandomGif` module exactly as is.

 When you look through [the implementation](examples/7/RandomGifList.elm) you will see that it exactly corresponds to example 3.
-We put all of our submodels in a list associated with an ID and do our operatons based on those IDs.
+We put all of our submodels in a list associated with an ID and do our operations based on those IDs.
 The only thing new is that we are using `Effects` in the `init` and `update` function, putting them together with `Effects.map` and `Effects.batch`.

 Please open an issue if this section should go into more detail about how things work!